Tips on ways to reduce your carbon footprint at home

 - Thoroughly inspect the EPC of the property.
 If it is graded A, B or C you don't have much to be concerned about.
 D grades are also not too much to be concerned about, although you'll be able to make improvements when you buy the property.
 If it is graded E, F or G then you may want to reconsider purchasing - it may be costly to significantly improve the rating.

-Interested in learning more about energy efficient homes which incorporate many of the systems mentioned in this article?
 Below we discuss some of the key players in the development of green property construction.

 LivEco construct sustainable residential properties of high standard, along with refurbishment projects in various locations.
 The eco-developments create a happy community of like-minded people who are able to live in a sustainable environment.